|

 for leak testing of buildings and containers, and air flow in wind

 tunnels (to visualise the air flow).
-Their size can range from less
+Their size can range from that

-than that of a car battery to a small car.
+of a chocolate bar to a small car.

 /\ Back to top